FotiosBistas/retrieval-success-rate/README.md

 # retrieval-success-rate
 This repository aims to track the retrieval success rate of the provider records using the Optimistic Provide algorithm proposed by [Dennis Trautwein](https://github.com/dennis-tra "dennis-tra"), using [Mikel Corte's](https://github.com/cortze "cortze") repository [IPFS CID HOARDER](https://github.com/cortze/ipfs-cid-hoarder "hoarder").
-The ``go-libp2p-kad-dht`` submodules uses the ``ProvidersFile`` branch for all that work.
+The ``go-libp2p-kad-dht`` submodule uses the ``ProvidersFile`` branch for all the following workflow.

 # How to run
 Example run: